Lærdal Municipality: General information

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old village of Lærdal (Lærardalr).
 The first element is the genitive case of the old name of the local river Lærr.
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".

 Coat of arms

 The coat of arms was granted on 18 December 1987.
 The official blazon is "Gules, two dragon heads bendwise Or" (På raud grunn to gull drakehovud i skrå rekkje).
 This means the arms have a red field (background) and the charge is two dragon heads aligned diagonally.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The dragon heads are based on the wooden dragons seen on the gables of the historic Borgund Stave Church that was built around 1150 in Lærdal.
 The arms were designed by Inge Rotevatn.
 The municipal flag has the same design as the coat of arms.